emdap/MovieApp/README.md

 - Mark different movies as favorites, and view a list of your favorites
 - Staggered API calls to themoviedb to keep under the rate limit

-## Coming soon
-- Tests!
-This project was generated with the capability to run Jest tests, and has a placeholder folder
-- Better rate-limit handling so that more movies are shown faster
-- Ability to load additional movies after the initial 20 for popular/top rated
-- CSS changes for use on desktop
-- Dynamic movie poster/thumbnail image fetching to get the best size for the current screen resolution

 ## Running this project

 ### Using your own API key: